 - Store them in the fridge for up to three days.
 I like to keep mine in the freezer and give them to Clem as a nice cool down on hot days.
 They will keep in the freezer for three months.
 Before feeding the frozen treats to your pup, PLEASE let them thaw out a bit 😉

-- Enjoy this recipe with your pups — and Happy Birthday, Clemmer!
+- Enjoy this Peanut Butter Buckeyes Recipe with your pups — and Happy Birthday, Clemmer!